PacktPublishing/Building-Natural-Language-Pipelines/ch7-hayhooks/README.md

 This project consists of two main pipelines:

-1. **Indexing Pipeline**: Processes documents (PDFs, web content) and stores them in Elasticsearch with embeddings
+1. **Indexing Pipeline**: Processes documents (PDFs, web content) and stores them with embeddings in Qdrant
 2. **Retrieval Pipeline**: Performs hybrid RAG (BM25 + embeddings) to answer questions based on indexed documents

 Both pipelines are exposed through Hayhooks as REST API endpoints, making them easy to integrate into web applications or other systems.